-Transportation Plan Connect Greater Madison : 2050 Regional Transportation Plan, adopted May 11, 2022 TIP 2023-2027 Transportation Improvement Program for the Madison Metro Area and Dane County, approved October 5, 2022 UPWP 2024 Unified Planning Work Program for the Greater Madison MPO, anticipated adoption November 1, 2023, approval by FHWA-FTA pending РРР MPO Public Participation Plan, adopted January 6, 2021 CMP (TMA) Congestion Management Process, adopted May 11, 2022 in conjunction with RTP 2050 (see Appendix F) MPO Cooperative Agreement Executed July 11, 2017 Metropolitan Planning Area Boundary Approved by MPO on April 3, 2013 and by WisDOT on July 30, 2013 Annual Listing of Obligated Projects 2022 annual listing of projects posted on TIP page of the MPO website FHWA-FTA Certification (TMA) March 2022 certification of planning process

-All of these documents can be found on the MPO's website.
-The MPO will have met 11 times during 2023.
+Transportation Plan Connect Greater Madison: 2050 Regional Transportation Plan, adopted May 11, 2022 TIP 2024-2028 Transportation Improvement Program for the Madison Metro Area and Dane County, approved October 2, 2024 UPWP 2024 Unified Planning Work Program for the Greater Madison MPO, adopted November 6, 2024 РРР MPO Public Participation Plan, adopted January 6, 2021 and amended October 2, 2024 CMP (TMA) Congestion Management Process, adopted May 11, 2022 in conjunction with RTP 2050 MPO Cooperative Agreement Executed July 11, 2017 Metropolitan Planning Area Boundary Approved by MPO on April 3, 2013 and by WisDOT on July 30, 2013 Annual Listing of Obligated Projects 2024 annual listing of projects posted on TIP page of the MPO website FHWA-FTA Certification (TMA) March 2022 certification of planning process All of these documents can be found on the during 2024. e MPO's website.
+The MPO Policy Board will have met nine times